Credit for this activity will be provided through October 4, 2014. There is no fee for participating in this activity.

 Program Description and Overall Goal

-The NY/NJ AETC actively participates in the New Jersey Cross-Part Collaboration, Ryan White Program, Part D to evaluate and improve the quality of healthcare for HIV positive individuals.
-This activity was designed for HIV clinical providers as part of the comprehensive Cervical Pap Test Training Program for Clinical Providers in New Jersey.
+This activity was designed for HIV clinical providers as part of the comprehensive Cervical Pap Test Training Program for Clinical Providers.
 The goal of the program is to provide clinicians with the knowledge, skills, and support to appropriately perform cervical Pap tests and pelvic exams for HIV positive women as recommended by national guidelines, reduce the barriers for clinicians and patients associated with lower cervical Pap test rates, and ultimately, to improve clinical rates of Pap tests performed among HIV positive women.

 Course Goals and Objectives